 - ½ tablespoon olive oil

-- ½ teaspoon black pepper (plus a pinch for roasting butternut squash
+- ½ teaspoon freshly ground black pepper, plus a pinch for roasting butternut squash

-- Chopped chives, green onion or parsley (garnish, optional)
+- Chopped chives, green onion or parsley, garnish to taste (optional)

 - Preheat oven to 400 degrees Fahrenheit.